pantinor/slick-chess/README.md

 Added animations using sprite sheets.
 I used sprites from this website for the SPRITES image set: http://www.reinerstilesets.de/

+You can switch the pieces by modifying ChessBoard.java program like this:

+		//this.boardMedia = new BoardMedia(BoardMedia.Type.SPRITES);
+		this.boardMedia = new BoardMedia(BoardMedia.Type.IMAGE);

 Maven Notes:

 The Slick dependencies are not in a public Maven Nexus repository (not that I could find) so I patched them manually in my M2 local.